t-comp/t-comp/README.md

   methods, and software testing
-- **AI/ML Infrastructure & Safety:** less the models themselves, more the pipelines, evaluation tooling, and verification practices that make AI-integrated systems reliable and correct
+- **AI/ML Infrastructure & Safety:** less the models themselves, more the pipelines, evaluation tooling, and verification practices that make AI integrated systems reliable and correct

 Currently seeking post-baccalaureate research or systems engineering roles for 2026-2027 starting Summer 2026, before pursuing a PhD.